keean/applicative_parser/README.md

 # applicative_parser
 *Typescript applicative parser combinators (deno module)*

-Applicative approach to parsing has benefits compared to the monaic approach.
+The applicative approach to parsing has benefits compared to the monadic approach, it separates the structure of the parser from the implementation.
+This allows different implementations to be used (for example with or without backtracking, or error recovery) without changing the use of the application of the parser.
+It also allows other algorithms over the parser applications such as pretty-printing or symbol extraction.

-This cant be done because the second argument of monadic-bind is a function, and hence opaque:
+These features cannot be implemented with a monadic parser because the second argument of monadic-bind is a function, and hence opaque.

+Key features:

 - able to extract all valid symbols from parser
 - allows pretty printing